AVEVA/AVEVA-Samples-Edge/deployment_samples/EdgeDataStore/Azure/README.md

    docker push <acrLoginServer>/edgedatastore:v1
    ```
 1. Configure specified IotEdgeConfigPath file ([iotedge-config.json](iotedge-config.json) by default) with required Azure IoT Edge Device Module information, specifically the required Azure Container Registry details, see [Microsoft Docs](https://osisoft.github.io/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.html)
+   1. {azureContainerRegistryName} should be the name of the Azure Container Registry
    1. {azureContainerRegistryAddress} should be the 'Login server'
    1. {azureContainerRegistryPassword} should be the 'password' from 'Access Keys'
    1. {azureContainerRegistryUsername} should be the 'Username' from 'Access Keys'
-   1. {azureContainerRegistryImageUrl} should be the specific image URI, like `myregistry.azurecr.io/edgedatastore:v1`
+   1. {azureContainerRegistryImageUri} should be the specific image URI, like `myregistry.azurecr.io/edgedatastore:v1`

 ### Per-Device Setup